-What does Shaman's Blues mean?
+What do you think Shaman's Blues means?

 The Doors: Shaman's Blues Meaning